pablop16n/web-docs-scorer/README.md

 `2.4 * 1000 / 6.5`

-The relationship between punctuation and alphabetic characters is inversely proportional: as the number of punctuation symbols per alphabetic characters increases, the average number of alphabetic characters decreases.
-(GEMA: revisar esto. ) [MBG] I am not sure I am understanding it.
+The inverse cross-multiplication is used because the relationship between punctuation and alphabetic characters is inversely proportional.
+A language that normally uses less alphabetic characters than other will have a bigger ratio of punctuation.
+For example, in our test sample, German has a punctuation ratio of 2.8, this means that every punctuation mark usually needs 36 alphabetic characters (100/2.8 ≈ 36).
+In Chinese we found a ratio of 9.9, 10 alphabetic characters are thus needed every 10 alphabetic characters.
+We use the punctuation as a point of reference to extract the average alphabetic characters of the language, so we can obtain the conversion of what we called big or very big segments.

+In case the analysed language is not present in `language_adaptation/medians_language.csv`, we use the average ratio of the other languages in the csv.

 ## Glossary
 - _document_: whole text of a crawled website